B-Mags/Studio-CAT-App-Documentation/README.md

 # Studio-CAT-App-Documentation
-This repo contains all documentation for the application, Studio CAT.
+This repository contains all documentation for the application, Studio CAT.